Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Machine learning accelerating discovery in moir e spintronics

 \subsubsection{Interpreting complex experimental data}

 Modern experimental probes like STM generate vast, high-resolution, image-like datasets.
 These datasets are rich with information about the underlying physics but are often too complex for straightforward interpretation by humans.
 The inverse problem---extracting a microscopic physical model from the experimental data---is a significant challenge where ML excels \cite{Sobral2023}.
 The work of Sobral et al. demonstrates this power by using Convolutional Neural Networks (CNNs) to analyze STM data of nematic order in twisted double-bilayer graphene (TDBG).
 The architecture of such a network is shown in Figures \ref{fig7}(a) and (b).
 A key finding is that analyzing a local density of states (LDOS) map at a single energy is insufficient to uniquely determine the microscopic origin of the observed symmetry breaking.
 Different physical mechanisms, such as intrinsic electronic nematicity and extrinsic heterostrain, can produce visually similar patterns at one energy.
 However, by using multi-channel inputs---combining STM data from different bias voltages (energies) and different spatial locations---the CNN can learn the subtle correlations across the dataset.
 This allows it to successfully disambiguate the contributions of nematic order from those of strain, a task that is nearly impossible through manual inspection.
-This work showcases ML not just as a data analysis tool, but as a sophisticated interpretation engine for complex experimental results.
+This work showcases ML not just as a data analysis tool, but as a sophisticated interpretation engine that resolves competing physical explanations, directly impacting the understanding of the broken symmetries in moir\'e systems.

 While the analysis of simulated STM data is powerful, applying ML to raw experimental images presents additional challenges, such as noise, low contrast, and physical defects.
 Labrie-Boulay \textit{et al.} addressed this by developing a CNN based on a U-Net architecture [Fig. \ref{fig7}(c)] to automatically detect magnetic skyrmions in MOKE microscopy images~\cite{Labrie-Boulay2024_machine}.
 They found that a simple binary classifier (skyrmion vs. background) performed poorly, as it learned to rely too heavily on pixel intensity and often confused bright defects with skyrmions.
 The key insight was to introduce a third class for defects, forcing the network to learn the distinct shapes and features of skyrmions rather than just their contrast.
 This 3-class model proved to be a robust and accurate method for automating the pre-processing of noisy experimental data, a critical step for enabling high-throughput analysis of magnetic textures.